 Hello kids!
-I’m Ana, and I’m fourteen years old.
+I’m Ana, and I’m fifteen years old.
 I started this website when I was ten, with one goal in mind: to educate kids about mountaintop removal and help kids take action against it.
 In my other articles I may refer to mountain top removal as MTR.
 What is MTR?
 Great question!
 I’ll give you a hint.
 MTR has something to do with coal companies blowing up mountains!
 Look below and you’ll find out!

 Mountain top removal coal mining is a form of coal mining where coal companies literally blow up mountains to get to the coal.
 Mountain top removal happens in 5 steps: